AndreasRizk/Build-A-Bot/README.md

 ```
 git clone https://github.com/Andy-8/Build-A-Bot
 ```
+Since this repository is private you will need to login with yout github account when cloning.

 <br>

 2. Next you need to get the libraries installed.
 I recomend that you don't do that globally but setup a virtual environment for the project and install them there.
-I set mine up by being inside my project folder and running:
+I set mine up by being inside my project folder "YOUR_PROJECT_PATH/Build-A-Bot" and running:
 ```
 python -m venv .venv
 ```
 This should create the virtual environment, then to get into the environment I run:
 ```
-source .venv/Scripts/activarte
+source .venv/Scripts/activate
 ```
 however I use git bash and this might be different on your system.
 If this is done right you will see (.venv) in your commandline prompt.
 Now to install the libraries, simply run:
 ```